 We were all tired and despite our expectations of sunshine, the weather was grey and miserable.
-A flight from London which left at noon, followed by a two and a half hour journey in a rather cramped minibus across Portugal, left me feeling slightly anti-social.
+A flight from London which left at noon, followed by a two and a half hour journey in a rather cramped minibus across Portugal, left me aching for personal space and privacy.
 Arriving at the hotel, my first thought was to shower, perhaps to enjoy the hot tub and hamman, to relax and have a glass of wine or two.
-And the schedule DID say optional against the after dinner entertainment – a visit to the Foz Côa Archaeological Park to see ‘engravings’ by night.
-I hadn’t managed to research before I left, so engravings were simply an item on a list and perhaps one that could be passed over in favour of more hedonistic pleasures.
+And the schedule DID say optional against the after dinner entertainment – a visit to the UNESCO listed Foz Côa Archaeological Park to see ‘engravings’ by night.
+I hadn’t managed to research before I left, so ‘engravings’ were simply an item on a list and perhaps one that could be passed over in favour of more hedonistic pleasures.

-But, once we’d arrived at Castelo Rodrigo and met Ana, it was almost inevitable that optional was no longer on the agenda.
-There are people who have so much passion and enthusiasm that their energy is infectious.
-Casa da Cisterna where some of us were staying and where we all dined is clearly one of Ana’s passions.
+But, once we’d arrived at Castelo Rodrigo and met Ana, it was inevitable that ‘optional’ was swept away by passion.
+There are people who have so much enthusiasm that their energy is infectious.
+Apart from being one of the archaeologists for Foz Côa, Ana also owns Casa da Cisterna where some of us were staying and where we all dined.
+Along with the rock engravings at Foz Côa, it is clearly another of Ana’s passions.
 Each room in the hotel is individual and personal.
 Each one feels like a home from home.

 We dined royally on home-made soup, bacalao doughnuts and a kind of cinnamon custard all washed down with excellent local wines.